PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Type in the name of your cloud connector.
 Click Test connection and then click Add

-- Add the second cloud connector and hit Next
+- Add the second cloud connector and select Next

 - Choose the appropriate features and click Next

 - If you want to collect diagnostic information click Connect, otherwise clear and click Next